 My research focuses on language documentation.
 Part of that work involves fieldwork and basic reference works (dictionaries, grammars, collections of stories).
 A second part involves language maintenance (literacy workshops, teacher training, language textbooks).
 A third part involves training others to be linguists.

 I tend to study whatever is unusual about a language.
-That leads me to study everything from phonetics to syntax and dialectology.
-Studying these specific areas helps me understand language in general and how languages change.
+That leads me to study everything from phonetics to syntax and language change.
+Studying these specific areas helps me understand language in general and the functional basis of grammatical constructions.
 At W&M, I teach Study of Language, Language Patterns, Linguistic Field Methods, Language Documentation, and Historical Linguistics.
 I have also taught at the University of Michigan, Rice University, Leiden University, the University of Oklahoma, the University of Florida, and at CoLang.